ydong6/assignment-3/README.md

 ## Task Group 4

-Here is the same header, but this time with all of the associated sequence and quality data.
+Here is the same header, but this time with all of the associated sequence and quality data (I have truncated it - it was PE150).
 This is a fully-qualified fastq sequence (again, from an actual run - these data are from a bird):

 ```
 @SN1083:466:HA8VPADXX:1:1101:1997:2233 1:N:0:89